Related pages N. American cuckoo bumblebees - Is it a bumblebee? - Looks like a bumblebee - Other bees1, 2

 Range: Quebec, Ontario south to Georgia, west to South Dakota and North Dakota.

-Note: Also known as the rusty-patched bumblebee.
-Once common, but its range has declined sharply since 1990, now found in only a few areas, and may soon be listed as endangered.
+Note: Once common, but its range has declined sharply since 1990, now found in only a few areas, and may soon be listed as endangered.
 Found close to woodlands, parks and gardens.
 Often has a bald patch between the wings in the middle of the thorax.
 Body lengths in mm, queen 19 - 23, worker 9 - 16, male 14 - 17.
 Hair longish and even.
 Short tongued.
 Nests underground.
 Nectar robber.
 Favourite flowers include; sunflowers, asters, goldenrods, honeysuckle.
 Nests parasitised by B. ashtonii.
 Queens seen from April, workers from June and males from July.

 Range: British Columbia east to Nova Scotia, Maryland, New York, Pennsylvania south to Georgia, West Virginia, Tennessee, South Dakota, Montana, Idaho, Washington.
 In forests, wetlands, parks and gardens.
 Common species.
 Favourite flowers include; penstemon, milkweeds, asters, thistles and spirea.